alisaifee/coredis/docs/source/api/typing.rst

 for internal pre-validation before the parsed response is transformed or narrowed to the returns documented in the client API at :ref:`api/clients:clients`.

-.. type:: coredis.typing.ResponsePrimitive
+.. autotype:: coredis.typing.ResponsePrimitive

-   Primitives returned by redis

-.. type:: coredis.typing.ResponseType
+.. autotype:: coredis.typing.ResponseType

-   The total structure of any response for any redis command.

 Response Types
 ^^^^^^^^^^^^^^